coala/coala/README.md

 ABOUT
 =====
 coala is a simple COde AnaLysis Application.
 Its goal is to make static code analysis easy while remaining completely modular and therefore extendable.
+Code analysis happens in python scripts while coala mainly manages these.

+This project is not finished and does not provide any real functionality.
+We are currently working hard to make it reality.

 Authors
 -------
+Current maintainers and creators are:
-Lasse Schuirmann  <lasse@schuirmann.net>, Fabian Neuschmidt <fabian@neuschmidt.de>
+Lasse Schuirmann  <lasse@schuirmann.net> and Fabian Neuschmidt <fabian@neuschmidt.de>

 Build status
 ------------